railiavaliullina/BoW-MLP/README.md

     executor/executor.py

-- After running executor.py validation will start on train and test data with the best checkpoint, and then training will continue.
+- After running executor.py, there is validation step on train and test data with the best checkpoint, and then training continues.

 To run on Kaggle: